I’m Amanda, founder and CEO of Kandy Apple Mama.

 After improving on the co-parenting front, Kristen and I started sharing more and more.
 That’s when I started confiding in her about the blog.
 I shared the challenges I was facing and the hopes I had for the job, the struggles I had yet to overcome and the little wins I wanted to celebrate.

-Imagine my surprise when Kristen asked to help me herself!
-So in January 2017, I happily welcomed my business partner and friend, Kristen, to the team!
+Kristen was so excited about the idea!
+So much so that she asked to help me herself!
+So in January 2017, I happily welcomed my business partner and friend (who also happens to be K’s stepmom), Kristen, to the team.
 I can’t wait to see where this partnership and friendship takes us.

 My Dream for KAM

 I know the kind of relationships most people expect to have with stepparents, with ex husbands, and with blended families.
 It’s known to be a challenge, and it’s all too often we hear stories about the crazy, the bad, and the ugly experiences.
-But Kandy Apple Mama is here to prove that these negative relationships don’t have to be the standard!
+We had our own ugly experiences in the beginning!
+But Kandy Apple Mama is here to prove that these negative relationships do not have to be the standard.

 Part of my dream and mission for Kandy Apple Mama is to prove the exception, to live as an example, and to help other families find the same or better success with co-parenting.

-But what’s more, is my hope that co-parenting be only a single, small part of KAM’s goals to help women be better, do better, and be the change we wish to see in the world.
+But what’s more, is my hope that co-parenting be only a single part of KAM’s goals to help women be the change they wish to see in the world.

-My mission for Kandy Apple Mama is to drive women and mothers to always aim higher.
+I want KAM to drive women and mothers to always aim higher.
 Never stop learning.
-Always keep improving – as adults, as mothers, and as people.
-And to relay that message on to their children.
+Continue to improve – as adults, as mothers, and as people.
+But more importantly, to relay that message on to their children.

 Because we have the power to change the world.
 We have the power to raise a better generation.